xavierchia/xavierchia.github.io/_posts/2023-09-14-agency-model.md

 Nevertheless, no matter how you look at it, your agency will inevitably hit a plateau at some point.
 And typically it will be around $20k-$60k MRR.

+## The Takeaway

+The fundamental lessons to take away here is that you'll need a radically different approach to hit through that omnious $50k MRR barrier.

+More of the same will not cut it.
+Slow and steady growth will not cut it.
+You'll need a completely different approach.

+You might be able to hustle a bit more on the acquisition side, improve your conversion rate by getting better case studies, and so on.
+But even if you manage to acquire 50% more clients every month, you'll still be stuck at the same level.

+Let's do some quick napkin math again.

+How many clients would we need to acquire in our simplified model to get to $300k MRR?

+Well, we would need to acquire and retain 150 clients.
+At since point, churn rate is 15% per month.

+So we would need to acquire 150 * 15% = 22.5 new clients every month just to stay at this revenue level.

+That's a 10x increase in the number of clients we need to acquire every month compared ot the 2 new clients we needed to acquire every month to get to $50k MRR.

+It is very unlikely that you can 10x your acquisition efforts without a complete overhaul of your approach.